 How Does a Spectrometer Work?

 A spectrometer is a scientific instrument used to analyze the light properties of a luminous object or reflected light.
 The instrument measures these properties of light over a specific section of the electromagnetic spectrum.
-This blog post will outline the working principle of a spectrometer.

 The Components Within a Spectrometer